 Of course, since this is Italian wine, we have much more to go on thanks to the traceability tags on the necks of the bottles.

-It appears that the producer is indeed the highly respected Fontanafredda.
+The producer of the 2021 is once again the highly respected Fontanafredda.

 From the bottle: